Persistent Lyme Disease Mechanisms

 Co-Infections and Overlapping Conditions

-Unrecognized co-infections—including Babesia and Bartonella—may contribute to persistent symptom patterns in some patients.
-Overlapping medical conditions can also complicate recovery and should be carefully evaluated.
+Unrecognized co-infections—including Babesia and Bartonella—may contribute to persistent symptom patterns.

 How Persistent Lyme Disease Mechanisms Interact